RatEscapeYCC/RatEscape/README.md

 ### 1. **Headings and Subheadings**

+Headings and subheadings are crucial for maintaining the logical structure and flow of the document.
+They allow readers and the AI to easily navigate the document and quickly find the information they need.
+For example:
+- The main heading `# About Rat Escape` introduces the overall context.
+- Subheadings like `## Why $RAT?` help break down sections into more specific topics, which makes the content easier to process both for humans and the AI system.

 - Use `#` for main headings (e.g., `# About Rat Escape`)
 - Use `##` for subsections (e.g., `## About $RAT`)
 - Use `###` for further nested sections (e.g., `### Why $RAT?`)